shaimove/BraTS2020-MRI-Brain-Segmentaion/README.md

 4. FLAIR scan (T2 Fluid Attenuated Inversion Recovery)

 The output was annotations of different kind of brain tissues:
-0 - Everything else
+0 - Everything else,
-1 - necrotic (NCR) and the non-enhancing (NET) tumor core 2 - peritumoral edema (ED)
+1 - necrotic (NCR) and the non-enhancing (NET) tumor core, 2 - peritumoral edema (ED),
 4 - enhancing tumor (ET)

 see an example for T1-weighted, T2-weighted, and FLAIR images.